 Museo de Coca (Coca Museum)

-At first the chewing of leaves was restricted to use in religious ceremonies and by upper-class families but the Spaniards soon became aware of its stimulating effects.
-They began to promote it widely among the Indian labourers to increase output and numb the senses against the hardships and anxieties they faced.
-The displays are very provocative and educational, and also include the use and exploitation of coca in the soft drink and pharmaceutical companies.
+At first the chewing of leaves was restricted to use in religious ceremonies and only by upper-class families but the Spaniards soon became aware of its stimulating effects.
+The colonists began to promote it widely among the Indian labourers to increase output and numb the senses against the hardships and anxieties they faced.
+The displays are very provocative and educational, and also include the use and exploitation of coca in by corporations and pharmaceutical companies.

 Address: Linares 906, La Paz Zona 1, Bolivia